gravitational/workshop/gravity101.md

 total 2.7G
 -rw-rw-r-- 1 ubuntu ubuntu 1.4G May 28 20:41 cluster-image-0.0.1.tar
 -rw-rw-r-- 1 ubuntu ubuntu 1.4G May 28 21:03 cluster-image-0.0.2.tar
-drwxrwxr-x 3 ubuntu ubuntu 4.0K May 28 20:41 v1
-drwxrwxr-x 3 ubuntu ubuntu 4.0K May 28 21:02 v2
 ```

 ### Performing Upgrade

 Cluster upgrade process is very similar to cluster install.
 First, transfer the just-built image to `node-1`.

-_Note: If you’re taking this session as a part of Gravitational training program, the upgrade image will be pre-downloaded on your cluster nodes._
+_Note: If you’re taking this session as a part of Gravitational training program, the upgrade image will be pre-downloaded and unpacked on your cluster nodes._

 Unpack it in the `~/v2` directory: